College Mental Health and Social Belonging: Hiding, Finding, and Being Found (Live)

 Attention NY and NJ Social Workers

 The Austen Riggs Center Inc. is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org, through the Approved Continuing Education (ACE) program.
 As of January 2021, ACE is accepted in 48 jurisdictions.
 This does not include the states of New York and New Jersey.
 Check your state licensing board for further information.
 For a listing of jurisdictions that accept ACE, please visit www.aswb.org/ace/ace-jurisdiction-map/ or check with your state guild and licensing entities.

-- 4.50 APAThe Austen Riggs Center, Inc. designates this live interactive webinar for 4.50 continuing education credit(s) (CE) for psychology.
+- 4.50 APAThe Austen Riggs Center, Inc. designates this Online live for 4.50 continuing education credit(s) (CE) for psychology.
 The Austen Riggs Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Austen Riggs Center maintains responsibility for the program and its content.

 - 4.50 Contact Hours/ Participation

 Please register here on the Ethos site.
 You will receive email reminders from Ethos.

 In order to receive credit, you must return to this page to access the course by clicking on "Pending Activities" then "Take Course" and then navigating to the Zoom Meeting, clicking "Start" and "Click to Join Meeting"